okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/overview/index.md

 title: Publishing an app integration with Okta Integration Network
 ---

-This guide outlines the process by which software vendors (ISVs), Okta customers, and IT system-integrators (SI) can submit an app for review by Okta with the goal of publishing it to the Okta Integration Network (OIN).
+This guide outlines the process by which independent software vendors (ISVs), Okta customers, and IT system integrators  can submit an app for review by Okta with the goal of publishing it to the Okta Integration Network (OIN).

 For details on how to build a SCIM provisioning app integration, see our [SCIM Provisioning Guide](/docs/guides/build-provisioning-integration/).
 For details on how to build a SAML app integration, see our [SAML Guide](/docs/guides/build-sso-integration/).